 - we may not be able to secure or enforce adequate legal protection, including patent protection, for our products; and

 - we may not be able to achieve sales growth in key geographic markets.

-More detailed information about the Company and the risk factors that may affect the realization of forward-looking statements, including the forward-looking statements in this press release, is set forth in our filings with the SEC, including our Annual Report on Form 10-K for the fiscal year ended December 31, 2011, and our other periodic reports filed with the SEC.
-We urge investors and security holders to read those documents free of charge at the SEC’s web site at www.sec.gov.
+More detailed information about the Company and the risk factors that may affect the realization of forward-looking statements, including the forward-looking statements in this press release, is set forth in our filings with the SEC, including our Annual Report on Form 10-K for the fiscal year ended December 31, 2012 and our other periodic reports filed with the SEC.
+We urge you to read those documents free of charge at the SEC’s web site at www.sec.gov.
 We do not undertake to publicly update or revise our forward-looking statements as a result of new information, future events or otherwise, except as required by law.

 Click Here to view External Links